 By Nancy Pierson Farris – Have you ever tried growing beets?
 Beets can be planted early, harvested at any stage of their growth cycle, and do not require back-cramping labor at harvest time.
+Why are beets good for you?
 According to USDA, “Beets are a valuable and satisfying addition to the garden because they offer a prolonged harvest season, long storage life, and a large amount of food in a small amount of space.”
 A half-cup of beets contains as much iron as an egg (but no cholesterol), and four times as much potassium as a banana.
 Beet greens deliver significant amounts of vitamins A and C, along with some B1, B2, and calcium.
 Growing beets can be done in just about any planting zone, and can be grown from the spring all the way into fall and even the early part of winter.

 With all these benefits to growing beets, I’ve been an ardent beet farmer for many years.
 Beets have always been on my favorite garden vegetables list.
 Since I live in the South, I am able to work my soil early, and I do plant early to get a crop before summer days get hot enough to boil the color off the carp in the fishpond.
 Golden beets may perform better in cool weather, but red beets tolerate heat better.
 Red Ace matures in about seven weeks, but I prefer varieties such as Lutz/Long Season or Egyptian, which take 10 weeks to mature but make larger roots.
 Last year I planted Kestrel (Burpee) and found them productive and tasty, with greens that stood well into early summer.
 When harvested, the beet roots canned well.